Bluetooth Audio

 Bluetooth Classic Audio (A2DP and HFP)

-Most Bluetooth audio devices on the market today are based on Bluetooth classic (BR/EDR) audio profiles such as the Advanced Audio Distribution Profile (A2DP) and the Hands-Free Profile (HFP).
-A2DP is commonly used for high-quality audio transmission, such as for music playback, while HFP is used for voice calls and other types of audio transmission requiring less fidelity.
+Most Bluetooth audio devices on the market today are based on Bluetooth classic (BR/EDR) audio profiles, such as the Advanced Audio Distribution Profile (A2DP) and the Hands-Free Profile (HFP).
+A2DP is commonly used for high-quality audio transmission, such as music playback, while HFP is used for voice calls and other types of audio transmission requiring less fidelity.

 Bluetooth LE Audio, Auracast, and Isochronous Channels